RoySadaka/lpd/README.md

 * Add callback descriptions to summary
 * Add support for multiple schedulers
 * Add support for multiple losses
-* Save trainer in save_checkpoint() to enable loading a model and continue training from the last checkpoint
 * Add colab examples

 ## Something is missing?! please share with us